 The standard Apple CarPlay and Android Auto smartphone connectivity allow the passengers to connect the mobile phones with the multimedia system.
-GMC comes with built-in Wi-Fi connectivity and Wi-Fi hotspot.
+GMC comes with built-in Wi-Fi connectivity and a Wi-Fi hotspot.

 What’s New On The 2020 GMC Terrain?

 GMC pro safety is now according to the standards.
-It includes the forward-collision warnings, automatic emergency brakes, warring on leaving the lane, assistance to keep in the lane, and automated high beam headlights.
+It includes forward-collision warnings, automatic emergency brakes, warring on leaving the lane, assistance to keep in the lane, and automated high beam headlights.
 A Denali version has front and rear parking sensors with unique suspension tuning.

 The GMC Terrain is available in SL, SLE, and SLT, and the Denali form.
 And it runs from value-oriented to downright posh.